paxfeline/hearsay/README.md

   Parameters:

   - data: Whatever.
-  - recipients: Whatever.
+  - recipient: Whatever.
 Good choice is adding and using a `key` attribute to the component.
 See example below.

 ---

-### HTML-fragment struct files
+### Component (struct) files

-The contents of these files are fetched and attached as the shadow root of the `data-consumer` element.
+The contents of these HTML files are fetched and attached as the shadow root of the `data-consumer` element.

 - `script`: